dxdesjardins/GDEssentials/README.md

 5. Various Extension Methods and Listeners.

-6. + Much More.
-This repository is developing quickly so documentation is currently lacking.
+6. And much more.
+This repository is developing quickly and documentation is currently lacking.

 Known Issues
 ----